In the course of our studies, we will be questioning

 often have a limited page allowance, so use your space wisely.

 · For clarity, please use correct grammar and spelling, and write in active voice (rather than passive voice).
 Be sure to italicize or underline all titles, and watch your use of gendered language (e.g., do not refer to “he/him” or “man/Man” when you mean “she or he,” “they,” or “human”).
-I encourage you to use The Writers' Studio and the Center for Academic Success; they are quite helpful.
+I encourage you to use the Center for Academic Assistance in the Library; they are quite helpful.
+You can reach them at 770/961-3470 or firstname.lastname@example.org to make an appointment.

 Turn off cell phones, beepers, and any other distractions